Panim el Panim

 Teens participating in Panim el Panim seminars walk away with enhanced skills as a community leader and a greater understanding of civic engagement.
 In addition, these skills will help strengthen your individual or regional Stand UP campaigns!

-- Traditional Panim el Panim integrates Jewish values with political action and community service during a 3 or 4-day seminar in Washington, DC.
+Traditional Panim el Panim integrates Jewish values with political action and community service during a 3-day seminar in Washington, DC.
 On Panim el Panim, teens interact with today’s hottest issues, leading experts, Congressional Offices, and outstanding Jewish educators.

 - Teen Issue Summits are opportunities for teens to engage deeply with some of the country’s most pressing political concerns.
-The Teen Summit model was piloted in June, 2010 at Poverty, Bread, and Justice (PB & J): A Jewish Teen Summit on Hunger.
-In the fall of 2010 more than 70 teens came to New Orleans for the The Big EASY Summit at the Jewish Federations' GA Summit, and in summer of 2011, in partnership with the March of the Living, PANIM will offer a Human Rights and Genocide focused Issue Summit.
+Since 2010, the Teen Summit model has addressed hunger (Poverty, Bread, and Justice (PB & J): A Jewish Teen Summit on Hunger), the Environment (The Big EASY Summit) Human Rights and Genocide, Equality, Voting and Change, and Disaster Relief.

 Who can attend?

-These programs are open to all Jewish teens in 10th - 12th grade.
-Teens can sign up for seminars as individual participants without having to be part of a larger delegation.
-Feel free to bring a friend and share the experience together!!
+- These programs are open to all Jewish teens in 10th - 12th grade.
+Teens can sign up for seminars as individual participants or as part of a larger delegation.
+Feel free to bring a friend and share the experience together!

 Are Scholarships Available?